Alaricus/secbo-ts/README.md

 # secbo-ts

-SecBO is Security by Obscurity, a way to hide bits of text in the alpha (transparency) layer of a PNG file.
+SecBO is Security By Obscurity, a way to hide bits of text in the alpha (transparency) layer of a PNG file.
-This version is written in Typescript for practice.
+This version was rewritten in Typescript for practice.
 Try it out [here](https://alaricus.github.io/secbo-ts/).

 ## Assets Credits